 When you hear the word “diamond,” you probably think of a clear, colorless precious stone.
-However, there are also tons of different colored diamonds, including red, green, pink, and even black diamonds.
+However, there are also many different colored diamonds, including red, green, pink, and even natural fancy black diamonds.
 Whether created in a lab or occurring naturally, black diamonds have the same chemical makeup as their colorless counterparts.
 Therefore, they are every bit as genuine as the colorless diamonds that you are more familiar with.
 This post is strictly educational; Clean Origin carries no black diamond assortment at this time, but we encourage you to seek out any and all ethical alternatives to mined diamonds.

 People in different areas may have different opinions of black diamonds.
 Some cultures regard them as bad luck, or even a curse, while others believe that they have protective properties.
-Despite being more scarce than colorless diamonds, black diamonds were not even considered high-end gemstones until the late 20th century.
-Today, they are used more often in jewelry, including engagement rings, than they ever were in the recent past.
+Despite being more scarce than colorless diamonds, people didn’t consider these diamonds as high-end gemstones until the late 20th century.
+Today, jewelry enthusiasts are incorporating black diamond earrings, rings, and others into their collections more than ever before in the recent past.

 Ultimately, you determine what black diamonds mean to you.
-However, there are other symbolic interpretations often ascribed to them.
+However, other symbolic interpretations are often ascribed to them.

 Part of the reason that the diamond became the gemstone of choice for engagement rings is that it is one of the hardest substances on Earth, representing enduring love.
 Compared to the more common colorless diamond, black diamonds are even harder and more durable, potentially making them an even more appropriate symbol of a relationship strong enough to last a lifetime.

-In Medieval Europe, black diamonds were considered lucky.
-It was believed that people who wore or possessed them would gain protection from the forces of evil.
-Black diamonds were particularly associated with good fortune in marriage in Italian culture.
-Just touching one was said to provide help with resolving marital issues.
+Medieval European culture considered black diamonds to be lucky.
+They believed that people who wore or possessed them would gain protection against the forces of evil.
+People associated these diamonds with good fortune in marriage in Italian culture.
+In fact, they said just touching one provided help with resolving marital issues.
 While the power of the black diamond to promote reconciliation between married partners is probably exaggerated, the association nevertheless makes wearing an engagement ring with a black diamond especially appropriate.

 Charm and Charisma

 Gem dictionaries associate black diamonds with charisma, i.e., significant attractiveness or personal charm.
-Some philosophies of crystal healing hold that wearing black diamonds can help to increase personal charm and charisma.
+Some philosophies of crystal healing hold that wearing these diamonds can help to increase personal charm and charisma.
 While that may or may not be true, black diamonds are unusual enough that they are likely to attract a lot of attention from curious onlookers.
-Therefore, they should only be worn by people who are comfortable answering questions about their black diamond jewelry and appreciate the attention that they are likely to receive from others.
+Therefore, people who are comfortable answering questions about their black diamond jewelry and appreciate the attention that others are likely to give them should wear them.

 Find out What a Black Diamond Means to You

-Attitudes toward black diamonds have fluctuated throughout the centuries, sometimes highly regarded and other times superstitiously feared.
-You can have confidence in lab-created diamonds of any color from Clean Origin.
+Attitudes toward these diamonds have fluctuated throughout the centuries, sometimes highly regarded and other times superstitiously feared.
+You can have confidence in lab created diamonds of any color from Clean Origin.
 They are as authentic as any mined diamond but much more ethically sourced and eco-friendly.
 Browse Clean Origin’s assortment of lab grown diamond engagement rings.